-The sample size was being calculated by using the following formula: The minimum sample size required was 66 322 students, but actually we enrolled 330 students.
+The minimum sample size required was 322 students, but actually we enrolled 330 students.

-Sampling Method: A two-stage sampling was conducted:
+Method: A two-stage Sampling sampling was conducted:

-In the First stage: the total number of governmental elementary schools in Al-Mukalla district were determined then three governmental elementary schools from the total governmental elementary schools were randomly selected by lottery method.
+In the First stage: the total number of governmental elementary schools in Al-Mukalla district determined then three governmental elementary schools from the total governmental elementary schools were randomly selected by lottery method.
 The selected 3 governmental primary schools were: 14 October school, Al Gmaher school and Amar bin Yaser.